 When he talked of Everest, the polar expeditions, finding the headwaters of the mighty Ganges, searching for the fabled yeti, he was able to forget who was doing the talking, forget the pain.
 He could lose himself again in the adventures.

 Ed himself was supposed to be the celebrity commentator on the doomed flight over the Antarctic, but World Book Encyclopedia in Chicago had lined up a lucrative series of lectures for him, so he called his old mate Mulgrew and asked if he might step in for this one trip.
 Peter didn’t hesitate.
 “Sure mate,” he said, “happy to do it.”
-That was just the opening the unceasing brutes in the heavens needed.
+That was just the opening the feckless brutes in the heavens needed.
 They had taken his wife and daughter, now they would take his best friend too.
-Once again they showed their feckless hand.

 But Ed would have the last laugh.
 As the years went by he grew closer and closer to June, Mulgrew’s widow.
 Eventually, a decade after the little plane had gone down near Kathmandu and he thought he had lost all that was most precious, Ed and June were married.
 At long last, the circle was complete.
 They were inseparable for the next 19 years.